GeoffreyHayward/upload-release-asset/README.md

 Hopefully, as still working on it.

+For an idea of how this is used, see [Versioning & Releasing](#Versioning-&-Releasing).

-Feel free to submit improvements.
+Please feel free to submit any improvements.

 ## Versioning & Releasing

-As releasing builds on versioning, first create a version, then if the version is okay - release it.
+As releasing builds on versioning, first create a version, then release it if the version is okay.

 ### Versioned deployments